decidim-ice/decidim-module-decidim_awesome/.ai/WORKFLOW.md

    - YAML syntax valid?

 6. **Documentation**
-   - Is CHANGELOG updated?
+   - Is CHANGELOG updated with PR reference?
-   - Is README updated if needed?
+   - Is README.md updated with feature description?
+   - For UI features: is there a screenshot in `examples/` folder?
    - Are complex algorithms commented?
+   - Are feature usage/configuration examples provided?

 7. **Security**
    - Is user input sanitized?